Our Verdict

 Added Convenience

-This battery pack only has a single output port, so you are limited to charging a single device at a time and does not have a built-in flashlight.
-However, it does include an 18-month limited warranty.
+This battery pack only has a single output port, so you are limited to charging a single device at a time, and it does not have a built-in flashlight.
+However, it comes with an 18-month limited warranty.

 Recharge Time